A marketer’s full funnel guide to navigate data privacy changes

-The way you’ll be able to use third-party data—or the information you collect on users through an indirect relationship—is fundamentally changing.
+The way you’ll be able to report on email data and how you use third-party data—or the information you collect on users through an indirect relationship—is fundamentally changing.
 And it all comes down to the cookie.

 While these tiny pixels started as a way for advertisers to track consumers and provide more personalized content, cookies can now seem creepy as consumers become increasingly concerned about how much of their private information is publicly available.

 Big tech realized consumers were growing wary and recognized more regulations were likely on the horizon after government interferences such as GDPR and CCPA, so they’ve incorporated more privacy features into their platforms.